Mennonites in Uruguay: Colonies, membership and population

 607 in 2012.
 Altogether there were 1,457 members in 23 congregations in 2012, the majority not German speaking.
 Because only baptized adult members are counted, the whole Mennonite population including children is somewhat higher.
 A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with 3 in Uruguay.

 Customs and beliefs

 Although Uruguayan Mennonites are relatively integrated in the mainstream society, some of them still keep their original Plautdietsch language.
-There is strong tendency to marry outside the Mennonite community, which indicates a large degree of cultural assimilation.
-This is in stark contrast to other "Russian" Mennonites in South American countries like Paraguay, Bolivia and Argentina.